 - any other substance that is injected, inhaled, or applied to the body.

-The P&T Subcommittee must review research studies using drugs as described above before final approval is granted by the UI IRB.
-To prevent delays in the total review process, the UI IRB usually allows concurrent review by the IRB and the P&T Subcommittee.
-Release of the study by the UI IRB is contingent upon receipt and review of P&T Subcommittee deliberations.
-If the study is going to WIRB, please review the other committee procedures here.
+The Investigational Drug Service must conduct both reviews (handling of study medications and a safety review) of research studies before final approval is granted by the UI IRB.
+To prevent delays in the total review process, the UI IRB usually allows concurrent review by IDS.
+Release of the study by the UI IRB is contingent upon receipt and review of IDS' P&T safety subcommittee deliberations.
+If the study is going to WCG, please review the other committee procedures here.

-If the P&T Subcommittee review is completed after the UI IRB review, the IRB chair reviews any P&T Subcommittee comments.
+If the IDS Safety review is completed after the UI IRB review, the IRB chair reviews any IDS Safety comments.
 If the chair believes the suggested changes are appropriate and qualify as minor modifications, the IRB chair reviews these through an expedited process.
 If changes exceed minor modifications, the IRB chair refers the application back to the full board for review prior to final approval.

-P&T Subcommittee approval is not required prior to emergency use of an investigational drug.
-However, UIHC policies require that the appropriate consent document and the G-12 Form be inserted in the subject's electronic medical record.
-A copy of the information submitted to the IRB is forwarded to the P&T Subcommittee for its review and records.
+IDS’ P&T safety subcommittee approval is not required prior to emergency use of an investigational drug.
+The IRB forwards a copy of the information submitted to IDS for its review and records.

-In compliance with Joint Commission regulations, the P&T Subcommittee approval of UIHC inpatient medication studies is contingent on the utilization of the Department of Pharmaceutical Care's Investigational Drug Service to store, dispense, label, and distribute study medications.
-And, studies involving investigational (non-FDA-approved) drugs conducted on an outpatient basis must also utilize the Investigational Drug Service to store, dispense, label, and distribute study medications.
+In compliance with Joint Commission regulations, the IDS Safety approval of UIHC inpatient medication studies is contingent on the utilization of the Department of Pharmaceutical Care's Investigational Drug Service to store, dispense, label, and distribute study medications.
+Additionally, studies involving investigational (non-FDA-approved) drugs conducted on an outpatient basis must also utilize the Investigational Drug Service to store, dispense, label, and distribute study medications.
 Outpatient studies involving FDA-approved drugs may be dispensed by the investigator or the Investigational Drug Service.
-Questions about this policy should be directed to Janet Schlechte, MD.

-If an investigator chooses to dispense an outpatient study drug that uses an FDA-approved drug, s/he must notify the Investigational Drug Service at the time the study is submitted to the Biomedical Institutional Review Board (IRB-01).
-Notification includes completing the Investigator-Dispensed Drug Study Form and submitting it to the Investigational Drug Service (c/o Pharmacy, CC101 GH)
+If an investigator chooses to dispense an outpatient study drug that uses an FDA-approved drug, they must notify the Investigational Drug Service at the time the study is submitted to the Biomedical Institutional Review Board (IRB-01).
+Notification includes completing the Investigator-Dispensed Drug Study Form 75A and submitting it to the Investigational Drug Service (c/o IDS Pharmacy, 01284PFP).